 While computer science often deals with high-level theoretical ideas, coding is used in almost every aspect of modern life.
 Every application on a phone, tablet, or computer uses computer languages to run.
 Other digital systems like smart TVs and calculators use it as well.
 Virtually every new car uses it to control everything from air conditioning system to fuel injectors, and cities employ computers to operate traffic signals.

 Systems that used to be analog are now streamlined using computerized systems.
 This allows engineers to build a more efficient and less expensive system, structure, and machine.

 Further, coding is used in some of the most advanced technical fields, including artificial intelligence and machine learning.

 The rapid technological advancement we’ve witnessed over the last few decades has a wide-reaching effect on how everything works.
 You have to look below the surface to see where the most significant changes took place.
 Computers replaced millions of working hours and warehouses of analog machines with faster, safer, and more reliable systems.

-Since computers run on code, it’s apparent why it can be found everywhere.
-Computers will continue to replace outdated technology in everything from microwaves to power plants, and the presence of code in our daily lives will increase.
+Since computers run on code, it’s apparent why you can find it anywhere.
+Computers will continue to replace outdated technology in everything from microwaves to power plants.
+And the presence of code in our daily lives will increase.

 These days, your options for learning to code are practically limitless.
 You can pick up programming skills from coding websites like Treehouse, for instance.
 Or, you might prefer text-based lessons, like those from W3Schools.